bertrandclim/3S-GEOPROF-COMB/scripts/README.md

 # 3S-GEOPROF-COMB production source code
 Codebase used to produce the 3S-GEOPROF-COMB data product on the RMACC Alpine computing cluster.

-Of general interest may be the `read_GEOPROF` method in `cloudsat_util_10.py`, which reads a 2B-GEOPROF or 2B-GEOPROF-LIDAR granule (in HDF4-EOS format) into an xarray Dataset for easy integration with other Python libraries.
+Of general interest may be the `read_GEOPROF` method in `cloudsat_util_10.py`, which reads a 2B-GEOPROF or 2B-GEOPROF-LIDAR granule (in HDF4-EOS format) into an `xarray.Dataset` for easy integration with other libraries.

+Please cite the Zenodo listing of this repository (DOI: 10.5281/zenodo.10689927) if you use any part of this code.
+Feel free to contact me (leah DOT bertrand AT colorado.edu) if you have any questions about adapting this codebase to your own purposes.

 ## Getting started